anand-s-murali/Movie-Finder/README.md

 # Movie-Finder
-Movie-Finder is a Python script to help you find information on all the latest movies!
+Movie-Finder is a Python script designed help you find and store all the information on movies.

 # Motivation
 I love movies, but looking up movies online, especially when I have multiple in mind, can get rather tedious.
-Instead of opening up multiple tabs for each movie or searching one up one by one, I wanted to be able to do them all in one go.
+Instead of opening up multiple tabs or searching individually, I wanted to be able to do them all in one pass.
 With Movie-Finder, you can do exactly that!
-Simply type in the movies you're interested in, and we'll do the rest.
+Simply type in the movies you're interested in, and let the script do the rest.

 # Installation
 To use this script, simply download or clone the repository to whatever location you'd like!